7000 BC's Librarians Rule!

 We have a two-session professional development specifically for librarians, which we were able to present in 2023 thanks to a partnership with the City of Albuquerque.
 We call it Librarians Rule! because, y'know, they do.
 By clicking on the images above, you can watch recordings of the Basic and Advanced sessions from September 22nd and 27th, 2023 respectively.

-If you are interested in having 7000 BC work with your librarians, or have any other questions, please visit http://www.7000bc.org/ or email jeff@7000bc.org .
+If you are interested in having 7000 BC work with your librarians, or have any other questions, please email Jeff or Bram.

 Librarians Rule!